bullhorn/invenias-api-docs/source/index.html.md

     }...
 ]
 ```
-The GET /api/v1/duplicates/people endpoint flags potentially existing ‘People' type entities based upon the search terms passed via the `request.personName` and `request.emailAddress` parameters.
+The GET /api/v1/duplicates/people endpoint flags potentially existing 'People' type entities based upon the search terms passed via the `request.personName` and `request.emailAddress` parameters.

-For performance, it's <strong>strongly</strong> advised to pass the simplest search term possible via the ‘request.personName'.
+For performance, it's <strong>strongly</strong> advised to pass the simplest search term possible via the 'request.personName'.
 The reason for this is that it will split the search term using the spaces as delimiters and parameters in every conceivable permutation for comparison.
 The more parameters that are created and comparatively references in the server-side query, the longer it will take to return a response.

 ### Name Components
-This endpoint does not comparatively reference all the naming component fields for ‘People' type entities.
-Please do not include salutations, suffixes, and prefixes in the ‘request.personName' parameter.
+This endpoint does not comparatively reference all the naming component fields for 'People' type entities.
+Please do not include salutations, suffixes, and prefixes in the 'request.personName' parameter.
 For a full list of the naming components leveraged by this endpoint, please see below:
 <ul>
     <li>PersonFirstName</li>
     <li>PersonMiddleName</li>